 In some cases the IRS will reduce or eliminate a taxpayer’s penalties on their debt, through a process called penalty abatement.

 The taxpayer must be able to prove “reasonable cause” before the IRS will agree to a penalty abatement.
 Reasonable cause means regardless of the taxpayer’s “exercise of ordinary care and prudence,” he or she is unable to file his tax return or pay his taxes on a timely basis.
 Usually the success of penalty abatement depends on the taxpayer’s past history of filing their tax returns and paying their taxes.

 The federal tax laws are very complex and only an experienced tax attorney can successfully build a case for penalty abatement.

 I am in trouble with payroll taxes, what do I do?

-In today's economy it is very easy for a business with many operating expenses and reduced sales to be forced to dip into the payroll taxes account to keep your doors open and lights on.
-Payroll deductions are funds that withheld in trust for the US government and frequently called trust fund taxes.
+In today’s economy it is very easy for a business with many operating expenses and reduced sales to be forced to dip into the payroll tax account to keep the doors open and lights on.
+Payroll deductions are funds that are withheld in trust for the US government and frequently called trust fund taxes.
 Failure to collect and submit this money means you have committed a trust fund violation against the federal government and that can mean big trouble.
 The federal government takes these kind of violations very seriously and responds harshly to the liable business owner.
 Actions available to the government include locking your businesses doors and selling everything!
-Worse still, if the sale of your businesses assets do not cover the amount owed, you as the business owner is still liable.
+Worse still, if the sale of your businesses assets do not cover the amount owed, you as the business owner are still liable.